 Income Tax Obligations for Non-Residents of Canada:

-In the case you have been assessed as a non-resident, you may still require filing income tax returns and be liable for taxes under certain conditions, such as under the following:
+If you have been classified as a non-resident, there are still several circumstances in which you may need to file income tax returns and be responsible for paying taxes, such as the following:

 - Income from employment in Canada